temporalio/documentation/docs/go-workflow-testing.md

 title: Testing
 ---

-The Temporal Go client library provides a test framework to facilitate testing workflow implementations.
+The Temporal Go SDK provides a test framework to facilitate testing workflow implementations.
 The framework is suited for implementing unit tests as well as functional tests of the workflow logic.

 The following code implements unit tests for the `SimpleWorkflow` sample: